netcon-consulting/external_commands/README.md

 ## Notes
 On installation of an external command the corresponding policy rule(s) as well as required address, URL and lexical expression lists and Hold Areas will be created.
 Furthermore a lexical expression list containing customizable parameters for the external command (in TOML syntax) will be generated with default values.
 For a detailed documentation of the created lists and areas as well as parameters see the information for the external command with `info`.

+For a multi-peer setup first install the external command on all peers, then apply the configuration to the cluster.